Brain Health, Alzheimer's and Dementia Educational Program

 About

-The Alzheimer's Assocation, in partnership with the Y, is offering 10 courses suited for both caregivers and general audiences.
+The Alzheimer's Association, in partnership with the Y, is offering 10 courses suited for both caregivers and general audiences.
 These no-cost, science-based educational programs are for those interested in brain health and dementia caregiving skills.
-They include questions and exercises to apply new learnings.
-The first five lectures (September through January) focus on general education, while the second five lectures (February through June) will aim to empower caregivers.
 All lectures will take place upstairs in the Patterson Conference Room.

 In partnership with the Alzheimer's Association.
 Click the image to learn more.